esmasert/wav2lip-noise-robustness/README.md

 DeepFilterNet: https://github.com/Rikorose/DeepFilterNet

-## Disclaimer

-This repository does not reimplement Wav2Lip or SyncNet.
-It documents experiments analysing robustness of audio-driven lip synchronisation under noisy audio conditions.

 ## Test Media and Audio Sources

 The original input video clip was obtained from publicly available online video content and cropped to a short segment for research experimentation only.